 - World War II: Attempting to completely lift the Siege of Leningrad, the Soviet Red Army engages German troops and Spanish volunteers in the Battle of Krasny Bor.

 - The Soviet Union begins mass deportations of Polish citizens from occupied eastern Poland to Siberia.

 - Spanish Civil War: The Nationalists conclude their conquest of Catalonia and seal the border with France.

-- Second Italo-Abyssinian War: Italian troops launched the Battle of Amba Aradam against Ethiopian defenders.
+- Second Italo-Abyssinian War: Italian troops launch the Battle of Amba Aradam against Ethiopian defenders.

 - In round 13 of a boxing match at New York City's Madison Square Garden, Primo Carnera knocks out Ernie Schaaf.
 Schaaf dies four days later.

-- The Việt Nam Quốc Dân Đảng launches the failed Yên Bái mutiny in hope to overthrow French protectorate over Vietnam.
+- The Việt Nam Quốc Dân Đảng launches the failed Yên Bái mutiny in hope of overthrowing French protectorate over Vietnam.

-- HMS Dreadnought, the first of a revolutionary new breed of battleships is christened and launched by King Edward VII.
+- HMS Dreadnought, the first of a revolutionary new breed of battleships, is christened.

 - American Civil War: A Union naval flotilla destroys the bulk of the Confederate Mosquito Fleet in the Battle of Elizabeth City on the Pasquotank River in North Carolina.